fduran/sadservers/README.md

 ## Roadmap

 - Registering users.
-- Timing solutions (this will allow to show a leaderboard).
+- Timing solutions (this will allow me to show a leaderboard).
 - Multi-VM scenarios (troubleshooting Kubernetes for example).
 - HTTPS for the agent. (a smart person could reverse-engineer and replace it ahem)
 - Save & replay user command history.